De Quervain tenosynovitis

 Ultrasound is very often diagnostic.
 Findings include 5:

-- oedematous tendon thickening of APL and EPB at the level of the radial styloid (compare with the contralateral side)
+- edematous tendon thickening of APL and EPB at the level of the radial styloid (compare with the contralateral side)

 - increased fluid within the first extensor tendon compartment tendon sheath

 - thickening of overlying retinaculum and the synovial sheath

-- peritendinous subcutaneous oedema resulting in a hypoechoic halo sign
+- peritendinous subcutaneous edema resulting in a hypoechoic halo sign

 - peritendinous subcutaneous hyperemia on Doppler imaging